wilsonism/geo499/syllabus.md

 * Communicate research findings to a professional audience; and
 * Strengthen professional development skills.

-The goals of this course have been developed alongside the [TEK Skills](https://tek.uky.edu/) framework:
+The goals of this class have been developed alongside the [TEK Skills](https://tek.uky.edu/) framework:
 * Conduct **collaborative** geographic research;
-* Identify and analyze academic literature in geography from **multiple viewpoints**;
+* Identify and analyze literature that advances **multiple** positions in academic debate;
 * **Reflect** on and synthesize knowledge from geography coursework and experiences; and
 * **Communicate** research findings to a professional audience.